AdobeDocs/adobe-io-runtime/src/pages/guides/reference/configuringproxy.md

 It is always a good idea to use a CDN in front of your web actions, as it improves security.
 Many CDNs offer built-in security features such as DDoS protection, and web application firewall (WAF).
 These features can protect your web actions against DDoS attacks and other security threats.

 You could secure your web action using any CDN by following these steps:

-* Choose a CDN provider: There are several CDN providers available such as Cloudflare, Fastly, Akamai, and others.
+1. Choose a CDN provider: There are several CDN providers available such as Cloudflare, Fastly, Akamai, and others.
 Choose a provider that meets your needs and sign up for their service.
-* Configure the CDN: Once you have signed up for the CDN service, configure it to point to Runtime’s domain name: '<your-namespace>.adobeioruntime.net.'
+2. Configure the CDN: Once you have signed up for the CDN service, configure it to point to Runtime’s domain name: `<your-namespace>.adobeioruntime.net`.
 This can usually be done through the CDN provider's web interface or API.
-* Configure your action to use a security header.
-See: [Securing Web Actions](../using/securing_web_actions.md)
+3. Configure your action to use a security header.
+See: [Securing Web Actions](securing_web_actions.md).
-* Configure the CDN to add the 'X-Require-Whisk-Auth' security header, with the secret hash value, for all requests made to the secured web actions.
+4. Configure the CDN to add the `X-Require-Whisk-Auth` security header, with the secret hash value, for all requests made to the secured web actions.